-I believe that when we compare our selves to others, we start living someone else’s life.
+I believe that when we compare ourselves to others, we start living someone else’s life.
 I believe that when we put someone on a pedestal, we tell our selves that we are not enough.
-I believe money can give us choice but not freedom.
+I believe money can give us choices but not freedom.
 True freedom comes from a debt free mind.

 I believe that the ultimate destination of fear is regret.
 I believe our fears are like old friends, invite them to dinner, get to really know them, understand them, embrace them, and then let them go.

 I believe that once we start to believe and align with who we are, health, money, relationships begin to improve and expand with abundance.
-We abandon resent, anger, and entitlement to embrace acceptance, forgiveness, and responsibility.
+We abandon anger and entitlement to embrace acceptance, forgiveness, and responsibility.
 We become better sons and daughters, husbands and wives, fathers and mothers.

 My name is Philip McKernan.
-I believe my live’s purpose is to help people – perhaps you, get clear on what you believe.
+I believe my life’s purpose is to help people – perhaps you, get clear on what you believe.
 I may not know you or what you are about, but know this … I believe in you.
-Sometimes, that’s all we need to believe in our selves.
+Sometimes, that’s all we need to believe in ourselves.